danvet/danvet.github.io/_posts/2022-07-27-locking-engineering.md

   Starting from the data structures on the other hand encourages that locking rules stay the same for a structure or member field.

-* Datastructure driven locking design means there's a perfect place to document the rules - in the kerneldoc of each structure or member field.
-Locking design that changes depending the code that can touch it would need either need complicated documented entirely separate from the code - so high risk of becoming stale.
+* Data structure driven locking design means there's a perfect place to document the rules - in the kerneldoc of each structure or member field.
+Locking design that changes depending upon the code that can touch the data would need either need complicated documentation entirely separate from the code - so high risk of becoming stale.
 Or it's sprinkled over the various functions, which means reviewers need to reacquire the entire relevant chunks of the code base again to make sure they don't miss an odd corner cases.

-  This means to recheck the locking design for a code first approach every function and flow has to be checked against all others, and changes need to be checked against all the existing code.
-Or you might miss a corner cases where the locking falls apart or deadlocks.
-With a data first approach to locking though changes can be reviewed incrementally against the invariant rules, which means review of especially big or complex subsystems actually can scale.
+  This would mean that to recheck the locking design for a code first approach every function and flow has to be checked against all others, and changes need to be checked against all the existing code.
+If this is not done you might miss a corner cases where the locking falls apart with a race condition or could deadlock.
+With a data first approach to locking though changes can be reviewed incrementally against the invariant rules, which means review of especially big or complex subsystems actually scales.

 * When facing a locking bug it's tempting to try and fix it just in the affected code.
-But repeating that often enough and a locking scheme that protects data is now full of code specific special cases.
+By repeating that often enough a locking scheme that protects data acquires code specific special cases.
 Therefore locking issues always need to be first mapped back to new or changed requirements on the data structures and how they are protected.

-_The_ big antipatter of how you end up with code centric locking is to protect and entire subsystem (or worse, a group or related subsystems) with a single huge lock.
+_The_ big antipattern of how you end up with code centric locking is to protect an entire subsystem (or worse, a group of related subsystems) with a single huge lock.
 The canonical example was the big kernel lock *BKL*, that's gone, but in many cases it's just replaced by smaller, but still huge locks like
 <code>console_lock()</code>.

-This results in a lot of long term problems when trying to adjust the locking
+This results in a lot of long term problems when trying to adjust the locking design later on:
-design:

-* Since the big lock pretects everything, it's often very hard to tell what it does not protect.
+* Since the big lock protects everything, it's often very hard to tell what it does not protect.
 Locking at the fringes tends to be inconsistent, and due to that its coverage tends to creep ever further when people try to fix bugs where a given structure is not consistently protected by the same lock.